 CSV Data Formatting

-Utilizing ExternalId Values
+Using ExternalId Values

-ExternalId values uniquely identify and link related LMS records, and can be nearly anything.
-It could be an External HRIS ID, email address, or anything else that is unique!
-These values can either be real, as assigned and taken from a system external to Absorb, or purpose-generated for the sole use of the data import.
-E.g., when importing Users and their Course Enrollments into Absorb, the value User_ExternalId in the Course Enrollment table would refer to the User table's ExternalId, thereby relating the two elements during the import.
+ExternalId values uniquely identify and link related LMS records, and can be nearly any value you wish to use.
+For example, when importing Users and their Course Enrollments into Absorb, the value User_ExternalId in the Course Enrollment table would refer to the User table's ExternalId, thereby relating the two elements during the import.